Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Introduction

 \section{Introduction}

-In this work, we take a fresh look at Relational Reinforcement Learning \citep[RRL;][]{dvzeroski2001relational} with the modern approaches of Deep Reinforcement Learning (Deep RL).
-In contrast to the modern trend of applying Deep RL on the raw visual input \citep[e.g.,][]{mnih2015human,jaderberg2019human}, we target tasks of relational and symbolic nature.
-The world in these tasks consists of discrete \emph{objects}, their \emph{relations}, and \emph{actions} that directly manipulate them.
+Current Deep Reinforcement Learning (Deep RL) focuses mostly on visual-control domains \citep[e.g.,][]{leibo2018psychlab,mnih2015human,jaderberg2019human} with fixed state and action space dimensions.
+However, for many real-world tasks, it is natural and easier to represent a domain in terms of \emph{objects}, their \emph{relations}, and \emph{actions} that directly manipulate them, rather than tensors.
 Such tasks naturally occur all around us.
-For example, a simple task of cooking integrates a complex system of objects in various relations and possible actions.
-Online services with an API, social networks, computer network penetration testing, medical diagnosis, and factory assembly line optimizations are examples of these environments.

-To illustrate the setting, look at BlockWorld \citep{slaney2001blocks} in Figure~\ref{fig:domains}a.
+Let us imagine an internet bot that browses the web, uses different APIs and gathers pieces of information.
+It is natural to represent the data it is working with in the form of an ontology, which is a graph of entities where the connections represent relations.
+On the other hand, the same data would be difficult to translate into any fixed form, e.g., into a visual representation or general tensors.
+Similarly, the action space is also better represented using the objects (e.g., to make an API call to a newly discovered service), rather than a pre-described set of actions.

+Relational Reinforcement Learning (RRL) \citep{dvzeroski2001relational} studies tasks described in a relational language, in which states are described with predicates, such as \emph{on}$(x, y)$, and actions manipulate the objects, e.g., \emph{move}$(x, y)$.
+As an illustration, look at the BlockWorld problem \citep{slaney2001blocks} in Figure~\ref{fig:domains}a.
 Initially, several labeled blocks are stacked on top of each other in an arbitrary configuration.
-The task is to reconfigure them into a goal position, using a \emph{move} action that picks a block and puts it on top of another, or to the ground.
-The challenge is to approach the problem in a truly symbolic way.
-That is, using the \emph{move} action with two parameters, \emph{without being fixed to a pre-defined set of blocks}.
-Current Deep RL focuses mostly on visual-control domains \citep[e.g.,][]{leibo2018psychlab} that differ mainly in their fixed state and action space dimensions.
-Some of the described problems could be transformed into visual control domains.
-However, for many tasks, a natural and easier representation is within the relational framework.
+The task is to reconfigure them into a goal position, using a \emph{move}$(x, y)$ action that picks a block $x$ and puts it on top of $y$, which could also be the ground.

-In planning, Relational Dynamic Influence Diagram Language \citep[RDDL;][]{sanner2010relational} is often used to describe the mechanics of a relational domain.
-Recently, \citet{garg2020symbolic} introduced SymNet, a method that automatically extracts objects, interactions, and action templates from any RDDL.
-The interacting objects are joined to tuples and represented as a node in a graph; the interactions are represented as edges.
-Graph Neural Network \citep[GNN;][]{zhou2018graph} is used to create nodes' embeddings.
-Actions templates, each represented as a single non-linear function, are applied over the object tuples to create a probability distribution.
-Finally, actions and their parameters (the object tuples) are selected, and the model is updated with a policy gradient method \citep{li2018deep}.